-I thank Putu for his patient explanations and head back up to my room, my mind still whirling around the idea of a day to celebrate the man-made.
-When I pass by the driveway again later that day, the table has been packed away, and the Balinese dancers and musicians are back at their posts welcoming new guests to the hotel.
+I thanked Putu for his patient explanations and headed back up to my room, my mind still whirling around the idea of a day to celebrate the man-made.
+When I pass by the driveway again later that day, the table was packed away, and the Balinese dancers and musicians are back at their posts welcoming new guests to the hotel.
 It felt a little like I had been let in on a secret part of Bali that morning, and I was more careful to avoid stepping on these offerings as I headed to the beach that day.

 Tumpek Landep happens on the 310th day of the Balinese Calendar, the year I witnessed it fell on 24th August 2013.

-My stay was hosted by Sheraton Bali Kuta Resort, though this particular ceremony was a coincidence and something I chanced upon.
+My stay was hosted by Sheraton Bali Kuta Resort which I was reviewing, though this particular ceremony was a coincidence and something I chanced upon.
 All opinions are my own.
 For more posts from this trip, click here.

 See the rest of my posts about Bali.